hoon-school/template-align/README.md

     (This will probably be you, but may instead be an organization you belong to.)

 4. Choose a name for your copy of the archetype repository.
-    This name should have the form of the template repo without `archetype`, e.g. `align` or `hsl-align`.
+    This name should have the form of the template repo without `archetype`, e.g. `rhonda` or `hsl-align`.

 5. Make sure the repository is **private**, leave "Include all branches" unchecked, and click on "Create repository from template".